 Boasting a rooftop café and over 100 antique dealers, Alfie’s Antique arcade is bursting with vintage and retro merchandise from the 20th century.
 The show sopping Egyptian-style art deco façade is enough to draw in any customer off the street.

 Home to a mammoth range of furniture, decorative arts, and costume jewelry.
-Alfie’s Antiques will impress even the most picky of antique aficionados.
+Alfie’s Antiques will impress even the pickiest of antique aficionados.

 Address: 13-25 Church St, Marylebone, London NW8 8DT, UK

 Hours: Tuesday – Saturday: 10:00 – 18:00 (closed Sunday and Monday)